fabricerosay/AlphaGPU/README.md

 -For 9x9 and five in row, it sometimes draw Embryo and sometimes it makes huge Blunder, but the training time is longer to get there (around 10 hours probably).

--The same algorithm can produce very strong nets in less than 2 hours for Connect4 (soon to be reimplemented:)
+-The same algorithm can produce very strong nets in less than 2 hours for Connect4

 # Implementing your own game
 -Take a look at Gobang.jl to get hints.